Security Audit

 Critical issues are rewarded.
 Provide reproduction steps, impact analysis, and recommended fixes.
 We take security seriously and will respond promptly to all reports.

-The FlashBankRouter contract has passed comprehensive security testing and demonstrates:
+The FlashBankRouter contract has passed comprehensive internal security testing and demonstrates:

 - Provider fund safety with non-custodial architecture

 Contract verified on Etherscan.
-All source code is open source and available for independent review.
+Source code is open for independent review.
+External audit pending — use at your own risk.